-Make sure your cycle is safe to ride.
+Make sure your bike is safe to ride.
 The brakes must work properly and tyres should be in good condition and pumped up.
 The chain should be correctly adjusted and oiled and it is a good idea to fit a bell.
-Wear a cycle helmet - it will help to protect you if you are unlucky enough to bang your head.

-When you have to carry anything on your cycle, use a bike bag or panniers.
+When you have to carry anything on your cycle, use a rucksack or panniers.
 Carrying things on your handlebars makes steering difficult - they could also catch in the front wheel.
 Make sure that your clothing is not caught in the chain or wheels.

 Make sure that other road users can see you.
-Wear fluorescent materials in daylight and at dusk, and something reflective at night.
-A cycle spacer may be helpful as a warning to other drivers.
 At night you must have front and back lights which work well, and a clean back reflector.
-Spoke and pedal reflectors are also useful.

 On all routes

 Please be courteous!
 Always cycle with respect for others, whether other cyclists, pedestrians, people in wheelchairs, horse riders or drivers, and acknowledge those who give way to you.

 - give way to pedestrians, leaving them plenty of room

 - keep to your side of any dividing line

 - be prepared to slow down or stop if necessary

 - do not expect to cycle at high speeds